carpentries-incubator/python-packaging-publishing/_episodes/03-packaging-installing.md

 ~~~
 {: .language-python}

-Now we can import from within this folder, but only if our working directory is at the top level `conversions/`
+Now we can import from within this folder, but only if our working directory is at the top level `conversions`
 directory.
-What if we want to use the `conversions` package from another project or directory?
+What if we want to use the **conversions** package from another project or directory?

-## SetupTools and Installing Locally
+## SetupTools and installing Locally

 The file **setup.py** contains the essential information about our package for PyPI.
 It needs to be machine readable, so be sure to format it correctly
 ~~~